-There's nothing too mysterious about back loop (or front loop!) crochet.
+There's nothing too mysterious about back loop crochet.
 Once you know how to work simple crochet stitches—even just single crochet—you can do this.

 Some patterns that use back loop crochet have different names or abbreviations for this variation of basic stitches.
 You might see it as back loop only (blo), through the back loop (tbl), or simply back loop (bl).
 The same goes for crocheting through the front loop with similar abbreviations.

-To keep this practice swatch simple, start with a chain of 10 to 20 stitches, then work a row of single crochet.
+To keep your practice swatch simple, start with a chain of 10 to 20 stitches, then work a row of single crochet.

 Normally as you crochet, you tend to look at the side the faces you.
 To see how back loop crochet works, look at the row from the top.